 Guidance: The guidance for each of these eight-hour prerequisites is identical.
 Students should select the two courses that are required in sequence.
 All courses must include a lab.
-We expect that students will select from coursework required of science majors or professional clinical school preparation such as pre-medicine study, and we discourage students from selecting courses designed for specialized applied allied health majors, non-science majors, or nursing majors.
+We expect that students will select from coursework required of science majors or professional clinical school preparation such as pre-medicine study.
+We discourage students from selecting courses designed for specialized applied allied health majors, non-science majors, or nursing majors.

 Note: If you are following a degree program that does not require the full introductory biology course sequence, but only requires one biology course and the lab, be sure to talk to us!
 We can help you find a substitute to stay on your curriculum.

 General Physics Course (3 Semester Hours)

 Guidance: Students may select either an algebra-based physics or calculus-based physics course.
 We expect that students will select from coursework required of science majors or professional clinical school preparation such as pre-medicine study.
 Non-mathematics-based physics survey courses for non-science majors will not fulfill this competency.

 Guidance: While a one semester Biochemistry course will fulfill the prerequisite requirements, we recommend that students complete a two semester Biochemistry course (three credit hours per semester).
 Students should select the Biochemistry course that requires Organic Chemistry I and II as a prerequisite.